Sonozuki/NovaEngine/CODING-STYLE.md

 </ItemGroup>
 ```

-11. Namespaces should always be file scoped and located at the very top of the file.
+11. Namespaces should always be file scoped and located at the top of the file (after any usings, if any are present).
 ```cs
 // valid
 namespace Foo;